Navnirman Andolan: Movement

 Several union leaders and student leaders were arrested under the Maintenance of Internal Security Act (MISA) so several leaders hid themselves.
 On 29 January 1974, the Police Commissioner Office issued warrants against them which was challenged in the Gujarat High Court three days later.
 The High Court gave interim relief to the leaders and asked the Police Commissioner to not arrest until the next hearing.

 The protesters demanded Chimanbhai Patel's resignation.
 The protests were continued for 63 days in 23 towns and cities of the state.
 Due to the pressure of the protests, Indira Gandhi, then the Prime Minister of India, asked Chimanbhai Patel to resign.
 He resigned on 9 February 1974.
 Consequently, the students sought the resignation of the members of the legislative assembly (MLAs) of ruling party as they believed that they are also responsible for the corruption.
 They started visiting MLAs in their respective constituencies and started forcing them to resign.
 Opposition parties demanded the dissolution of the assembly.

 On 15 February 1974, 15 MLAs of Congress (O) and four MLAs of Congress (R) resigned.
 Three Jan Sangh MLAs also resigned.
 More and more MLAs resigned as the time progressed.
 Despite reports from three observers from the national headquarters of the Congress (R), the state Congress (R) was reluctant to dissolve the assembly.
 Total 214 students went to New Delhi to dialogue with senior Congress (R) leaders but were arrested and jailed for a week for organising protest against the parliament.
-On 5 March 1974, more than 500 students carried out the sildent rally which travelled 30 km in Delhi.
+On 5 March 1974, more than 500 students carried out the silent rally which travelled 30 km in Delhi.

 Following writ petition on 24 February 1974 in the High Court against the Speaker of the assembly for not accepting the resignation of the MLAs, the Speaker accepted the resignation of 18 MLAs the next day.
 By March, the students had forced 95 of 167 MLAs to resign.
 Morarji Desai, leader of Congress (O), went on an indefinite fast on 12 March 1974 in support of the demand.
 On 16 March 1974, the assembly was dissolved and the governor imposed the president's rule, bringing an end to the agitation.